marvosyntactical/joeynmt/RAM.md

 * find out what shuffle in training data means: intra or supra batch?
 * import and use tensorboard writer again
 * fix beam search for decoding
-* batch convos with same kb together; ! filter unvalued entries!
+* batch convos with same kb together; ! filter unvalued entries !
 * traffic info: default category in this domain: poi\_type, not poi!